Our Team

 Treasurer

-Herbert is a fire captain, nonprofit founder, and mental health advocate with 19 years of experience in firefighting and public service.
+Herbert is a Fire Captain, Non-Profit Founder, and Mental Health Advocate with nineteen years of experience in Firefighting and public service.

 With an MBA from California State University, Long Beach, he brings leadership and strategic expertise to advance resources and collaboration for first responders.